etlegacy/etlegacy/README.md

 ET: Legacy is based on the [raedwulf-et project](https://bitbucket.org/tcmreastwood/raedwulf-et/) which in turn is based on the GPL'd source code of Wolfenstein: Enemy Territory.

-Its main goal is to fix bugs and clean up the codebase while remaining compatible with the ET 2.60b version.
+Its main goals are fixing bugs, cleaning up the codebase and adding useful features while remaining compatible with the ET 2.60b version.

+For more information consult our [changelog] (http://www.dev.etlegacy.com/projects/etlegacy/wiki/Changelog).

 GENERAL NOTES
 =============